 IMDb Rating: 7.1/10

-Midsommer was released in 2003 and is a psychological horror film.
+Midsommer a psychological horror film was released in 2003.
 A couple relocates to Sweden in order to participate in a well-known festival held in a tiny village.
 Unfortunately, what starts out as a peaceful retreat rapidly devolves into a strange and nasty fight between a pagan cult and its adherents.

-Unlike thrillers, which frequently have convoluted psychologically challenging storylines and suspense, the best horror-thriller movies of all time aim to frighten audiences with gore, unexpected narratives, and a sense of impending doom from beginning to end.
+Unlike thrillers, which frequently have convoluted psychologically challenging storylines and suspense, the best horror-thriller movies in Australia of all time aim to frighten audiences with gore, unexpected narratives, and a sense of impending doom from beginning to end.
 Some of our worst nightmares stem from a night spent viewing a movie we should’ve paused but couldn’t resist watching to the finish.
-Not everyone enjoys Best Scary Movies.
+Not everyone enjoys scary movies.
 Some individuals like scary or suspenseful plots but aren’t fond of the gore found in most horror flicks.